SimonBlanke/Hyperactive/README.md

 - objective_function
   - (callable)
-- returnes: int or float
+- returns: int or float
 - Numerical value of the best score of the given objective_function found in the previous optimization run.

 </details>